IBM/knative101-eventing/step1/README.md

 ## 3. Look at the logs of `event-display`

-The event source `cronjobs` will send an event to `event-display` every minute. `event-display` will print the events to its logs (stdout).
+The event source `cronjobs` sends an event to `event-display` every minute. `event-display` prints the events to its logs (stdout).
 You can check the running pods on Kubernetes.

-1. List running Pods by:
+1. List running Pods by running the following command:

     ```
     kubectl get pods